 FHA loans are great for people who don’t have a lot of money for a down payment, but they require you to pay both an upfront and monthly mortgage insurance premium.

 Many types of properties are eligible for this type of mortgage, for example:

 - Primary residence single-family homes – 1 to 4 unit

 - Attached and Detached Planned Unit Developments (PUDs) typically comprise detached homes within a homeowner’s association.

 The maximum contribution you can receive is 6% of the property’s sales price.
 The contributions can only be used towards your actual closing costs, prepaid expenses, discount points, and other financing concessions.

 Streamline refinances of an existing FHA loan require limited credit documentation and underwriting.
 Therefore, this type of FHA refinance is available under credit qualifying and non-credit qualifying options.
 “Streamline refinances” refers only to the amount of documentation and underwriting the lender must perform and does not mean that there are no costs involved in the transaction.

 - The mortgage to be refinanced must already be FHA insured.

 - The mortgage to be refinanced must be current (not delinquent).

-- The refinance results in a net tangible benefit to the borrower.
+- A refinance results in a net tangible benefit to the borrower.

-- Cash in excess of $500 may not be taken out on mortgages refinanced using the FHA mortgage refinance process.
+- May not take cash out above $500 on mortgages refinanced using the FHA mortgage refinance process.

-Investment property (properties that the borrower does not occupy as his or her principal residence) may only be refinanced without an appraisal.
+Investment property (properties the borrower does not occupy as their principal residence) may only be refinanced without an appraisal.